 In addition to the first aid kit, employers are also required to have additional supplies on hand, such as eye wash stations and resuscitation masks, to address specific hazards and injuries.

-In addition to having first aid kits and trained personnel, employers are also required to have a written first aid plan in place.
+In addition to having first aid kits and trained personnel, organizations are also required to have a written first aid plan in place.
 This plan should outline the specific procedures and protocols for providing first aid in the workplace, including the location of first aid kits and the roles and responsibilities of first aid attendants.

 The first aid plan should be reviewed and updated regularly to ensure it remains effective and compliant with the OHSA.
 This can include consulting with first aid providers, reviewing incident reports, and conducting regular workplace assessments to identify potential hazards and risks.